 FTC vs. Mobile App Developers

 The Federal Trade Commission polices the Internet for the federal government.
 The Agency doesn’t have the resources to do this effectively, so it focuses on areas where there are significant complaints.

 The FTC appears to be preparing to make 2013 the year to go after mobile app developers.
 The specific focus will be on privacy issues with particular emphasis placed on gathering data from children.
-In December 2012, the FTC issued new regulations for the application of the Children’s Online Privacy Protection Act of 1998 to the digital world and added an entire new section regarding mobile app developers.
+In December 2012, the FTC issued new regulations for the application of the Children’s Online Privacy Protection Act of 1998 to the digital world and added an entirely new section regarding mobile app developers.
 Mobile app developers should recognize this as a declaration of war and prepare to defend themselves by getting into compliance with the law.

 Federal Sales Tax Prediction

 2013 is starting off with the country staring over the fiscal cliff.
 It appears for all the world the politicians will let us go over it, but sooner or later they will come up with a deal.
 When they do, the issue of raising “revenues” will become paramount.
 Part and parcel to this will be a revision of the tax code.

 With Amazon.com giving up the state sales tax fight, there is no significant online party positioned to fight a federal sales tax on purchases made on the web.
 Given the dire financial situation facing the federal government, a sales tax of say 2 percent on all internet purchases just might occur.
-2 percent isn’t too bad.
+Two percent isn’t too bad.
 The problem, of course, is the government will only raise the rate in the future as e-commerce continues to become a dominant force in the economy.

 DMCA Abuse Issues

-The is significant criticism of the Digital Millennium Copyright Act, but it is actually a great law for website owners.
+The is significant criticism of the Digital Millennium Copyright Act, but it is actually an excellent law for website owners.
 Why?
 When applied correctly, the law creates immunity for websites from liability arising from the actions of their users.
 It doesn’t get much better than blanket immunity in the legal arena.